robotconscience/SALT/project_summary.md

 Please view our full project proposal at [Slideshare](http://www.slideshare.net/slideshow/embed_code/31085739)
 * (We promise to add this data into the readme soon!)

+### Salt Sculptures
+	The sculptural elements of the salt installation are built using basic non-iodized table salt and small amounts of soy wax.
+The salt is ground into a fine powder, and then heated with water and a small amount of soy wax, forming a paste.
+The paste is rapidly formed into small unit blocks, then cooled and dried at room temperature.
+These smaller units are used to form the larger structures used for the installation, bound by another salt paste mixture.
+Once these final objects have dried, they are sanded into their final shapes.

 ## Link to Prototype

 [System Prototype 1](https://vimeo.com/78356704)